Chapter 2: Fallen

 Once again on solid ground, he stops to face me.
-"It's been good traveling with you, Corvo," Curnow declares, a gentle smile thanking me.
+"It's been good traveling with you, Corvo," Curnow declares, a relaxed smile thanking me.

 I return the gesture.
-"I'm glad you came: your company has made the trip much more enjoyable.
-If you'll excuse me, I must see the Empress."
-I slip past him toward the manor, to greet those I have been separated from for far too long.
+"Thank you for the company.
+If you'll excuse me."
+I slip past him toward the manor, to greet those I have been separated from far too long.

-The worn stone bridge is comfort beneath my feet, the feeling of home granting me peace.
-I smell the flowers of Jessamine's private garden, budding Tulips and miniature white roses off to my left.
+The familiar arch of the worn stone bridge is comfort beneath my feet.
+I smell the flowers of Jessamine's private garden, budding tulips and miniature white roses to my left.
 She always takes care to maintain them herself, an exercise to relieve her stress.
-A tulip's scent in Serkonos made me think of her each day during our stop there.
-To find the true source again is wonderful.
+Truly, home never feels greater than it does after a lengthy absence.
+Both sensations set me at ease more than anything else did during our travels.

-But a greater cause of joy sprints to me, her white sundress and black hair waving in the wind.
+But a greater cause of joy sprints toward me, her white sundress and black hair waving in the wind as she leaps down the stairs.
 "Corvo!"
 Emily shouts with grasping hands.

-I bend down to receive her.
-When she jumps, I catch her at the waist.
-The ten-year-old's laughter grabs everyone's attention, guards turning to watch us as we spin in circles.
-She wraps her small arms around my neck for the pleasure of my touch, rather than fear of me dropping her fragile body.
+I bend down to so that when she jumps, I catch her at the waist.
+The ten-year-old's laughter garners everyone's attention, guards turning to watch us as we spin in circles.
+She wraps her small arms around my neck for the comfort of my touch, rather than fear being dropped.

 "Will you tell me about your trip?
 Please!
 Did you see any whales?" she questions when I set her down.
-Her hazel eyes beam at me with youthful curiosity, something I've missed these last six months.
+Her brown eyes beam at me with youthful curiosity, something I've missed greatly.

 I lay a hand on her shoulder.
 "In time, Emily, in time.
 But I must speak to Mother first.
 Can you take me to her?"

-As much as I distrust Burrows and yearn for Jessamine, to interrupt her meeting will achieve nothing.
-And it provides a perfect excuse to play with Emily: I've missed these games as much as she has.
+As much as I distrust Burrows and yearn for Jessamine, interrupting the meeting will achieve nothing.
+And it provides a perfect excuse to play with Emily: these games are as fun for her as they are for myself.
 "As you wish.
-But only once, ok?"
+But only once, understand?"

 Emily's excitement becomes ramblings as she races for the courtyard below.
-Questions of monsters and climbing lessons spew from her lips faster than I can answer.
-But it does bring a smile to me.
-I have missed her the entirety of the trip, her curiosity and imagination a constant source of joy.
-There's a special light to this child, one she brings to many peoples' lives.
+Questions of monsters and climbing lessons pour from her lips faster than I can answer.
+But it does force a smile out of me.
+I have missed her the entirety of the trip, her curiosity and imagination a source of fresh air during dark days.
+There's a special light to this child, one she brings to anyone she meets.

-As the ground levels for the small garden, she slows.
+As the ground levels for the bare lawn, she slows.
 "Let's see if you're still good at this," the young Lady declares.
 "I'll close my eyes and count, and at the end of the countdown, I'll try to find you."

-I nod to her.
+I nod.
 "Beware: I have only gotten better since our last game."

 "That won't stop me!"
 She places her hands over her eyes.
 "One, two..."

 Before she has reached three, I'm hidden away at the top of the staircase.
-My feet made no sound in their movement, and the stone banister prevents her from seeing me.
-But it will not take her long if she tries.
+The stone banister prevents her from seeing me, and there is no possibility she heard me.
+But it will not take her long to find me if she tries.
 A perfect place for our game.

 "Ten!" she proclaims.
-I listen closely to her movements below, my ears detecting her every action.
+I listen closely to her movements below, using my ears instead of my eyes to observe.
 Her hands check the bushes across the yard while agitated sighs leave her throat.
 Then she checks the other stairs, then behind a stone planter.
-Only a few places besides the one I hide in remain for her to search.
+There are only a few places besides the one I hide in that remain for her to search.

-I can tell she is on the verge of surrender by the sound of her footsteps: they've become slow and frustrated.
-Rather than letting her feel such disappointment, I decide to let her win.
-I vault the bannister, the bushes below doing little to soften my landing.
-But the sound of breaking branches alerts her.
+Her slow and heavy footsteps reveal she is on the verge of surrender.
+I decide to let her win, vaulting the bannister into the bushes below.
+They do little to soften my landing, but the sound of breaking branches alerts her.
 She spins on her heels towards the source.
-"Found you!" she proclaims, finger pointing straight to me.
+"Found you!" she proclaims, finger pointing straight at me.

 I rise from the thicket.
-"Curses: your hearing has improved."
-The look of defeat I put on truly sells the act.
+"It seems your hearing has improved, Lady Emily.
+I must admit defeat to such a worthy adversary."
+The look of disappointment I sport continues to sell the act.